The dollar amount a health plan determines is an appropriate payment for a medical service it covers.

 Why it matters: Generally, a higher deductible means that your monthly premium will be lower.
 To decide on the right deductible for you, think about the maximum amount you could afford to pay for health care expenses in a year.

 The list of generic and brand-name drugs covered by your health plan.

-Why it matters: Generally, you’ll pay much less for your prescription drugs if they’re on your health plan’s formulary.
-You can usually check a plan’s formulary to see if your drugs are covered before you choose the plan.
+Why it matters: You’ll usually pay much less for your prescription drugs if they’re on your health plan’s formulary.
+So before you choose a plan, check its formulary to see if your drugs are covered.

 Money you set aside in a tax-advantaged savings account to help you pay for health care services; like a savings or checking account from a bank.